waffle-commons/waffle/README.md

 ## License

-This project will be open after `version 1.0`.
+This project is licensed under the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for details.